Nekoemy/CoBAR_wind_sensing/README.md

 - Sensing: antenna aristae movement,
 - Motor control: like odor-based modulation but variation of odor due to wind

+Plumes are currently virtual only -> need to apply mechanical transformation from plume to moving the aristae.

   ## Split work
 (1) Person establishes wind-guided odor navigation environment / scenario